Couples Counseling

 Relationship challenges are far more common than most people think.
 Whether it’s caused by poor communication, unresolved trauma, or major life changes like having a baby or moving cities, these stressors can lead to breakdowns in intimacy and trust.

 You're not alone in feeling this way.
 Every relationship has ups and downs.
-When two individuals with different backgrounds, experiences, and emotional needs come together, it’s natural for misunderstandings and tension to arise.
-Many couples seek therapy because they’re tired of the same arguments or because they feel like something important has gone missing.
+When two individuals with different backgrounds, experiences, and emotional needs come together, it’s natural for misunderstandings and tension to arise leading to attachment theory counseling being a supportive place to explore these tensions.
+Many couples seek therapy because they’re tired of the same arguments or because they feel like something important has gone missing and couples counseling attachment theory can provide a deeper look into these challenges with the support of a trained couples and marriage therapist.

 Even couples who love each other deeply can struggle to express themselves, navigate conflict, or understand their partner’s emotional needs.
-That doesn’t mean the relationship is doomed—it means it’s time to learn new tools and strategies that work.
+That doesn’t mean the relationship is doomed—it means it’s time to learn new tools and strategies that work with the help of an attachment theory therapist.
 Couples counseling provides a safe and neutral place to explore these patterns without judgment, blame, or pressure.

 The good news, however, is that with the help of a compassionate, experienced Seattle couples therapist, you can get back to feeling fulfilled and satisfied in your relationship.